 View the route on Mapmyrun: https://www.mapmyrun.com/routes/view/2499134314

-We are intending to provide a great event that can be used for the build up to a spring marathon, such as London or Southampton, and we have chosen a course that is relatively flat with mostly good quality gravel tracks.
+We are intending to provide a great event that can be used for the build up to a marathon or half marathon, such as London or Southampton, and we have chosen a course that is relatively flat with mostly good quality gravel tracks.
 There is virtually no road but there are sections of tarmac and concrete around the old Beaulieu Aerodrome.

 Overall the surface will allow good fast pace running for an off road event.
 If the course is dry then racing flats or normal trainers would be a good choice.
 If it’s wet then you may want a bit more grip.